jftrades/AlgorithmicTrader/README.md

 **AlgorithmicTrader** is a professional-grade quantitative trading framework built on top of [NautilusTrader](https://nautilustrader.io) — a high-performance backtesting and live trading engine written in Rust with Python bindings, trusted by quantitative hedge funds and proprietary trading firms worldwide.

 This framework represents the intersection of **quantitative research**, **software engineering excellence**, and **institutional execution infrastructure**.
-We engineer self-adapting trading systems that dynamically evolve with changing market regimes.
+We engineer self-adapting trading systems that dynamically evolve with changing market regimes — the same methodology employed by Renaissance Technologies and Two Sigma.

+> *"In a market where milliseconds determine winners and losers, we chose to build infrastructure that thinks in nanoseconds.
+Where others see complexity, we see opportunity.
+This is not just code — it is a competitive weapon forged through relentless iteration and an obsession with excellence."*

 <br>